ryanallen/words-of-my-perfect-teacher/README.md

 >
 > They are filled with <a href="#wish-fulfilling-jewel">wish-fulfilling jewel</a>s and the other multifarious riches that belong to the <a href="#nāga">nāga</a>s.
 >
-> Outside the seven golden mountain ranges are the four great continents, whose colors correspond to those of the four sides of Mount [Meru](#meru-mount).
+> Outside the seven golden mountain ranges are the four great continents, whose colors correspond to those of the four sides of Mount <a href="#meru-mount">Meru</a>.

 [src](https://encyclopediaofbuddhism.org/wiki/Seven_golden_mountain_ranges)
 </details>